 You've got your plane tickets, a general idea of where you're going, and you know which general license category your trip falls under, but where are you going to stay in Cuba?

-Read on to learn everything you need to know about lodging in Cuba; once you do, feel free to message us directly with any questions whatsoever.
+Read on to learn everything you need to know about lodging in Cuba; once you do, feel free to contact us directly with any questions whatsoever.

 Want to explore Cuba differently?
 Have a local plan your trip.